nadaveshed/Beverage-vending-machine/Readme.md

 5. In every step of the script the user can cancel the operation by adding "Cancel".
 6. Before run the script the user should install the external library: tofixed.

-# Operating Instructions:
+## Operating Instructions:
 1. open cmd or other command prompet that work with node.js function.
-2. type "npm i tofixed --save".
+2. type `npm i tofixed --save`.
-3. write "node app.js" to start the script.
+3. write `node app.js` to start the script.
 4. follow the script steps.
 5. fisrt the user need to choose the payment method: credit or coins.
 6. the user can choose which beverage type he want by typing: hot or light.